 A study from a student at Clemson University found a frightening percentage of drivers actually swerve out of their way in order to run over turtles on the road, which is hard for me to even fathom!
 Why would anyone want to do this?
 The student, Nathan Weaver, put a very realistic rubber turtle in the road, hunkered down out of sight of the cars, and recorded their interactions.
 In one of his locations, one out of every 50 cars ran over the turtle and, shockingly, nearly 70% of the cars that hit the rubber turtle did so deliberately.

 We’ll find turtles on the roads from now until about mid-summer, but mostly during the month of June.
 Up here in our neck of the woods, the two turtles that are seen mostly commonly are the beloved Painted Turtle and the more feared Common Snapping Turtle.
 Snapping Turtles are very large in size and can weigh up to 35 pounds.
-For some reason, (such as serious damage to your car), people seem to be able to avoid these behemoths, as I rarely see injured or dead Snapping Turtles on the road.
+For some reason, (such as serious damage to your car), people seem to have an easier time avoiding these behemoths.
 Unfortunately, I do see a lot of injured/dead painted turtles on the road, so please be on the lookout for turtles while you are driving!

 Snapping Turtles are MN’s largest turtles.
 With powerful jaws and a long neck, they can quickly lunge out and strike at prey, or a threatening human hand!